What is Mitral Valve Disease?

 - Mitral valve stenosis involves a narrowing of the mitral valve opening reducing the amount of blood that can flow through it.
 If the narrowing is mild, the overall functioning of the heart may not be compromised.
 However, the valve can become so narrow that heart function is reduced, and the rest of the body may not receive adequate blood flow.

-Why the Center for Advanced Cardiac Surgery for Treating Mitral Valve Disease?
+Treat Mitral Valve Disease at the Center for Advanced Cardiac Surgery

 The Steward Center for Advanced Cardiac Surgery is one of the fastest growing centers in the New England region for the treatment of heart valve disease.
 Our senior cardiac surgeons work side-by-side with St. Elizabeth’s Medical Center's cardiology team to provide integrated, coordinated care for our patients.
 In addition to providing high quality care, our multidisciplinary teams are experts in diagnosing and treating various mitral valve diseases.